open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 The worst time to learn about your platform's safety features is after they're needed.

 To ensure your tools promote organizational safety, I suggest reviewing Ben Balter's [list of seven safety features](https://ben.balter.com/2020/08/31/trust-and-safety-features-to-build-into-your-product-before-someone-gets-hurt/) in which a reliably safe tool should have:

-* blocking/muting,
+* blocking/muting
-* reporting,
+* reporting
-* hiding content,
+* hiding content
-* preventing new content,
+* preventing new content
-* community guidelines,
+* community guidelines
-* auditability, and
+* auditability
-* user consent.
+* user consent

 While Balter approaches these issues from the perspective of tool *developers*, his list is also instructive for tool *selectors*, too.
 If the tool you're looking at does not include these seven features, you may want to reconsider whether it will meet your needs.